awgreenblatt/ctw-css-filters/README.md

 css_MixColor = isVisible ? vec4(1.0) : vec4(1.0, 0.0, 0.0, 1.0);
 </code>

 If the dissolve filter thinks something should be visible, mix it with white.
-Otherwise, mix it with red. very simple.
+Otherwise, mix it with red.
+Very simple.

 11. Set the timing on the new dissolve2 filter so that the amount is 0 at 0s and 1 at 3s.
 Play the animation.